 |Very quickie setup, no time for reference or studies.|

-On Monday, I brought the artwork for the pitch in and Gary was thrilled with it.
-My only guess was that he must have had a heckofa great weekend but who am I to argue.
+On Monday, I brought the artwork for the pitch in and Tad and Gary were thrilled with it.
+My only guess was that they must have had a great weekend but who am I to argue.
 I had added a location atop a cable suspension bridge where Double-O could have a secret base of operations to look out over the city and bay of Saint Canard.
 I also had a "car lift" to use one of the few vehicle designs we salvaged from the earlier artwork.
-Someone had mentioned having him ride on a motorcycle so I thought it would be a dynamic shot if I had him ride it directly up the cable to his secret hide-a-way.
+Tad had mentioned having him ride on a motorcycle so I thought it would be a dynamic shot if I had him ride it directly up the cable to his secret hide-a-way.
 Tad loved the idea and I included those setups in the pitch.
 Thank goodness my simple chunky motorcyle design along with the rather pedestrian old model car was later put on some artistic steroids for the series resulting in those very cool Darkwing vehicles he uses to track down the villains with.
-We composed a very entertaining script for the verbal part of the presentation that would have made a great radio show all be itself without any artwork to back it up.
-The pitch went very well, especially when you realize we had originally planned to be presenting the new updated "Bullwinkle" show instead of a last minute replacement named "Double-O-Duck".
+Tad wrote a very entertaining script for the verbal part of the presentation that would have made a great radio show all by itself without any artwork to back it up.
+I pushed the Darkwing design slightly by elongating his beak and fluffing his cheek feathers.
+The pitch went very well, especially when you realize we had originally planned to be presenting the new update "Bullwinkle"

 |tomboy baking her first cake|